Seminar* in Systematic Musicology

 My support as you write your thesis

 I prefer not to read drafts of bachelor's, master's or PhD theses, or parts thereof.
 Instead I ask you to present your work in the research seminar and take advantage of the discussion following your talk.
-If you want to show me your Bachelors thesis before you submit it, please instead show me the table summarizing the structure of the argument.
-Instead of showing me your masters thesis, talk with me about your method (participants, design, procedure, results) and the interpretation of the results.
-To write a good thesis, please read my various guidelines, compare your work with recent "very good" theses in the university library, and support each other to develop team skills and long-term academic independence.
+For your bachelor's thesis, the best foundation for individual supervision is the table summarizing the structure of your argument.
+For your master's thesis, the best foundation is a plan of your method (participants, design, procedure) or your results for analysis, interpretation and presentation.
+To write a good thesis, please read my guidelines, compare your work with recent "very good" theses in the university library or on the student profiles page, and support each other to develop team skills and long-term academic independence.
 That is the best strategy for success.

 My approach to research supervision is largely based on my participation in peer-review procedures in the international infrastructures of systematic musicology, especially music psychology (more).
 Research supervision is most rewarding for me when my international colleagues take an interest in my students' work and my students embark on research careers (see student profiles).
 I hope you will be one of those students!

-As far as possible, all of that should happen in the English language.
+Most of that should happen in the English language.
 In most academic disciplines, German has the status of a secret language.
 If you write in German, most relevant experts will not be able to read your work (or will not take the time to do so).
 It will be ignored and have no "impact".
-But there is no point doing good research if the relevant international experts never hear about it - and if they never hear about it, you can never be sure if it is good or not.
+There is no point doing good research if most international experts never hear about it!

 Frequently asked questions